 Submit Your Presentation Proposal for Build Business 2018

-Deadline: Call for Speakers is now open through October 8, 2017
+Deadline: Call for Speakers closed on October 8, 2017

 Build Business 2018 will be focused on BUILDING BUSINESS.
 Hosted by the Society for Marketing Professional Services (SMPS), this annual conference is the premiere educational event for marketing and business development professionals in the architecture, engineering, and construction industries.

 The three‐day conference will blend the concepts of Build Yourself, Build Your Firm, and Build the World, which, when leveraged together, create a better person, a better company, and a better industry.
 Those selected to speak at Build Business will be chosen because of their ability to inspire, challenge, and support the success in the participants’ careers and lives.
 Each day will tackle one of those topics*.

 Sessions focused on coaching and professional career development to help attendees build essential skills that will advance their career in all practice settings and at all levels within the profession.

 Sessions focused on how to leverage marketing and business development to build strong, profitable businesses.
 Speakers will focus on forward‐thinking insights, marketing, business development, leadership strategies, measurement metrics, and more.